MaxwellKendall/maxwellkendall.com/src/blog-posts/datastructures/trees.md

 date: '2022-08-09'
 ---

-A tree is pretty similar to a LinkedList in that each node contains references to other nodes.
+A tree is similar to a LinkedList in that each node contains references to other nodes.
+It is different from a LinkedList in that it may contain a reference to more than one

 > What is a binary tree?
 > A tree where each node has two children.

+## Traversal Strageties
+- In Order: left, current, right
+- Pre Order: current, left, right
+- Post Order: left, right, current

+## Depth First Search (DFS)
+Depth first search is an algorithim which implements `pre-order traversal` and `backtracking`.
+We look at the deepest node first, then we back track and look at the other paths on the ancestor nodes.

+## Code Examples
 Inverting a tree:
 ```javascript
 /**